karthik-d/task-manager-cli-boilerplate/README.md

    ```

    The application should look for the task files in `/path/to/plans`, since that is the user’s current directory.

+6. The files should always be sorted in order of the priority, i.e., the task with the highest priority should be first item in the file.

 > Please note that the programming task can and preferably, should be completed without the use of any additional packages.

 ## Usage